Florida’s Gulf Coast Braces For Hurricane Eta Landfall

 Eta has made four landfalls already.
 It first came down as a Category 4 hurricane in Central America, where it killed almost 70 people.
 It then moved over to Cuba and afterward to Lower Matecumbe Key, on the upper Florida Keys, last Sunday.
 However, heavily populated areas such as Miami-Dade and Broward Counties have experienced the strongest effects of the storm so far.

 This year’s hurricane season in the Atlantic broke a record for named storms, with 29 in total — Eta was number 28, while storm Theta followed soon after.
 According to CNN, the previous highest number of 28 had been recorded in 2005.
-However, there are no warnings linked to Theta so far, as it is expected that it will dissipate in open water eventually.
+However, there are no warnings linked to Theta so far, as it is expected that it will eventually dissipate in open water.

 Weather scientists had warned that a new phenomenon, called Zombie Storm, was starting.
 According to a previous The Inquisitr report, this term describes a storm that appears to have dissipated but then emerges again with renewed strength.